-In total, Daniel and Ellen had 7 children: Louisa Jane, Ellen Maria, Sarah Harriet, Amy Maud, Joseph William, Mary Ann Frances, and Charles Pride.
+In total, Daniel and Ellen had 8 children: Louisa Jane, Ellen Maria, Sarah Harriet, Amy Maud, Joseph William, Mary Ann Frances, Charles Pride and Minnie.
 Sarah didn’t marry and died in St James Hospital, Devizes in 1956.
 In 1939 she is living with her widowed sister, Mary, in the village of Kingsdown, just outside Bath.
 Joseph died aged just one, and Charles also found his way out of the workhouse and across the ocean.
 Minnie did marry in 1907, to a Gloucester lad named Moses Johns.
 They had one son who died in his mid-20s.

 Born in Bath on 17 September 1880 and baptised two years later back in Tetbury, Charles had escaped to London by 1901 where he was living in Fulham and employed as a hotel waiter.
 Interestingly, the head of the household here is James Schafer, born in Germany, who was a hotel porter.
 I wonder if they worked at the same hotel and James heard Charles needed a room so said “Hey, you can rent the spare room off me and my wife!”.
 However, London wasn’t to hold Charles for long.
 On 31 July 1909, the SS St Paul left Southampton for New York.
 Only launched in 1895, the ship had already seen military action in the Spanish-American war in 1898 and having been involved in a collision with another ship in April 1908 off the west coat of the Isle of Wight.